ThisIsLorenzo/PFAS_Trophic_Magnification/README.md

 -  `/data/splitting/split6.bib`: One sixth of the bibliographic records assigned to the sixth of the six authors conducting literature screening.

 ### Analysis scripts (`/R`)
-Contains R markdown files (`.Rmd`) with corresponding HTML outputs documenting the analysis.
+Contains R markdown files (`.Rmd`) with corresponding HTML outputs (`.html`) documenting the analysis.
 -  `/R/Analysis_code.Rmd`: General analysis code.
 It hosts the analyses conducted to generate model results and plots.
+A user-friendly and easy-to-read version of this file is available at `/R/Analysis_code.html`.
 -  `/R/random_splitting.Rmd`: We utilised this code to evenly split the bibliographic records among reviewers during the literature search.
 -  `/R/deduplication.Rmd`: We utilised this code to remove duplicates from the bibliographic records extracted from Rayyan.
 -  `/R/Slope_calculations.Rmd`: The file contains trophic magnification slope calculations using data manually extracted from plots (see *Data extraction from plots*).
 A user-friendly and easy-to-read version of this file is available at `/R/Slope_calculations.html`.